-These are decorative niches of chola temple walls where deities are sculpted.
+These are decorative niches of Chola temple walls where deities are sculpted.

 Kumbhapapanjara and kushtapan

-It is a rounded structure placed on the basement of temple sculpture or motiff sometimes decorated with ribs.
+It is a rounded structure placed on the basement of a temple sculpture or motiff sometimes decorated with ribs.

-The base of the walls of chola temples are decorated with lines of mythical animals called yazhi.
+The base of the walls of Chola temples are decorated with lines of mythical animals called yazhi.